Hello and welcome to Home Inspector Secrets!

 I’ll never forget the first home inspections that I attended — as a lowly apprentice.

-For example, poor exterior landscaping may more than just be an eyesore.
+For example, poor exterior landscaping may be more than just an eyesore.
 Landscaping that is sloped incorrectly can channel water into a basement.
-And this water can cause foundation damage (structural), mold growth (health issues), and electrical problems.
+And this water can cause foundation damage (structural), mold growth in a furnace (HVAC), and even start a fire (electrical).

 Fast Forward To Today…

-Home Inspector Secrets will be dedicated to providing quality education on home maintenance, inspecting, improvement, and building science.
+Home Inspector Secrets is dedicated to providing quality education on home-maintenance, inspections, home-improvement, and building science.

-There are major mistakes that homeowners can make that could cost thousands of dollars, threaten the value of the home as an investment, potentially place a family in danger, and maybe even jeopardize the home’s pending or future sale.
+There are major mistakes that homeowners can make that may cost thousands of dollars, threaten the value of the home, place a family in danger, and maybe even jeopardize a home’s pending or future sale.

-I have seen many real estate contracts fall apart because the homeowner didn’t maintain certain items — even small things that left a bad taste in the buyer’s mouths.
+I have seen many real estate contracts fall apart because the homeowner didn’t maintain certain items—even small things that left a bad taste in the buyer’s mouths like a rotted window sill.

-My goal is to help homeowners understand that good home maintenance involves viewing your house as a whole system and improve the quality of the home ownership experience.
+My goal is to help homeowners understand that good home maintenance involves viewing your house as a whole system and improving the quality of the home ownership experience.

 So let’s get started!